o-jasper/pp-rep/readme.md

-# Reputation system approach for Ethereum
+# Per-participant Reputation system approach for Ethereum

 This project is to help figure out per-participant reputation systems.
 I.e. each participant has its own opinion about what the reputation of other nodes should